Appendix D: Hell Quotes in the New Testament

 - tartaroo.
 This is a variation of tartarus, the underside of hades where many titans are imprisoned, and bad people tormented in Greek mythology.
 This word appears only once, and refers to casting down fallen angels.

 The idea of hell as a fiery place under the earth is thus questionable.
 The idea of a fiery end to unrighteous souls at Judgment Day is not.
-I am not questioning the idea of harsh punishment for the wicked, only the idea that the punishment is going on now, vs. in the future.
-Perhaps those not allowed to Believe in this life will get a chance between resurrecting and Judgment Day.
+I am not questioning the idea of harsh punishment for the wicked, only the idea that the punishment is going on now, vs. in the future, and that the punishment may be of finite duration.
+Perhaps those not allowed to Believe in this life will get a chance between Resurrection Day and Judgment Day.

 Anyway, here are the occurrences of “hell” in the New Testament (KJV) with the word translated as hell in square brackets.